News and Announcements

 4. 2020 Ocean Sciences Meeting: Connecting Art and Science

 The 2020 Ocean Sciences Meeting (OSM) Planning Committee is seeking suggestions for displays that connect art and science at the OSM.
-TOS members who would like to get involved in this initiative can contact Jenny Ramarui, and will then be connected to the Planning Committee.
-Responses by June 1 would be appreciated.
+We’ve already received several intriguing ideas; TOS members who would like to get involved in this initiative can contact Jenny Ramarui, and will then be connected to the Planning Committee.
+Responses by July 31 would be appreciated.

 TOS is making great strides toward fulfilling its mission as we grow to represent more members of the oceanographic community worldwide.
 Please invite your colleagues to join by forwarding them this link to the membership page.
 If you would like to support TOS initiatives and programs, please consider contributing by following this link.

 Please contact Jenny Ramarui (email@example.com), TOS Executive Director, with any questions about items in this message or your membership.

 Journal of Marine Research Online Archive Now Available Online

 An online archive of more than 1,000 articles from the Journal of Marine Research since its inception in November 1937, through to Volume 40 (1982), is now available as free downloadable searchable PDF files that have been scanned from the original issues.

 The archive, along with all other back issues, can be accessed on the Journal of Marine Research website.

 The collection includes a trove of classic papers by H. Sverdrup, S.A.
 Waksman, C.-G. Rossby (including the Rossby wave paper!) and others right up to current times.